Logs represent what data is transferred between two parties via Redox. Specifically, a log represents:

 |Synchronous, two-way requests||——–>|

-Every Log has a “type” equal to one of these actions, depending on whether your organization is acting as a source or destination for each type of request.
+Every Log has a “type” equal to one of these actions (

-Asynchronous requests can be duplicated and sent to any number of destinations, depending on how many subscriptions are in place and how many destinations are designated within the request.
-A single asynchronous request routed to N destinations will generate N log entries.
+Asynchronous requests can be duplicated and sent to any number of destination systems, depending on how many subscriptions are in place and how many destination systems are designated within the request.
+A single asynchronous request routed to N systems will generate N log entries.

 Every log has a distinct status that reflects it’s current or final state: